Lev135/tokenizer/README.md

 Usage
 ---
-It's very likely, that all you need is exported from `Data.Text.Tokenizer`.
+It's very likely, that all you need is exported from `Text.Tokenizer`.

 Bug reports and feature requests
 ---